Open-Systems-Pharmacology/2-Day-WASHINGTON-Workshop-2019/README.md

-# 2-Day Workshop in WASHINGTON, DC
+# 2-Day Workshop in BALTIMORE, MD

 ## PK-Sim® &amp; MoBi® workshop on PBPK and PBPK-based QSP